Welles Crowther: Legacy

 Welles Remy Crowther's bravery and selflessness have inspired numerous tributes.
 In 2024, Rockland County introduced a cyber detection dog named "Remy" in his honor.
-Remy, a black lab trained to detect electronic devices used in criminal activities, is one of only 100 "cyber dogs" in the United States.
+Remy, a black Lab trained to detect electronic devices used in criminal activities, is one of only 100 "cyber dogs" in the United States.
 The dog, handled by Detective Tim Hayes, wears a red bandana, symbolizing Crowther's iconic red bandana worn during the 9/11 rescue efforts.
 This tribute not only honors Crowther's heroism but also continues his legacy in helping protect and serve through modern crime-fighting efforts in Rockland County.

 Aspire Park in Clinton, Tennessee, which opened in 2024, is home to a memorial statue dedicated to Welles Crowther.

 In October 2025, Dropkick Murphys released a song about Crowther, "A Hero Among Many", on their album For the People.
 The song was released as a single and music video on November 7, 2025 and the video features images and footage of Crowther supplied to the band by his mother, Alison Crowther, and his friends Tim Epstein, Amy Dewhurst and Pat McCavanagh.

+On September 8, 2026, Crowther was posthumously awarded the Presidential Medal of Freedom by President Donald Trump.